Articles & News

 When does my child need braces?: Early Intervention (by Age 7!)
 Is Key

 When you look at your child’s crooked smile, you might wonder: When does my child need braces?
-The current generation of parents remembers the typical pattern of orthodontics from their childhood—you lose all of your teeth, and right around the awkward growth of middle school where everything else in your body is changing, hormones are surging, acne is raging, and you are at the height of your self-consciousness, you head into the orthodontist who slaps braces on your teeth.
+The current generation of parents remembers the typical pattern of orthodontics from their childhood—you lose all of your teeth, and right around the awkward growth of middle school where everything else in your body is changing, hormones are surging, acne is raging, and you are at the height of your self-consciousness, you head into the orthodontic clinician who slaps braces on your teeth.
 We played early Nintendos in our basements and talked to our friends on phones attached to the wall and waited out the misery of it all.
 Ah, the fond memories of those beautiful years.

 Technology has advanced so far since then that our kids with their smartphone proficiency and Nintendo Switches imagine us to be walking with the dinosaurs when we tell them about our past.
 And digital tech isn’t the only thing that’s advanced since then.
 The approach to orthodontics has changed (and is changing!) from reactive to preventive.
 What does that mean?